-SEER is an efficiency rating for air conditioning systems, and the bigger the number, the better it is.
-The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+SEER is an efficiency rating for air conditioning systems, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples when comparing efficiency ratings, air conditioners are almost equal, if not a little better depending on the system you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC can't.
+You can tell from these examples when comparing efficiency ratings, air conditioners are almost equal, if not superior depending on the system you choose.
+The biggest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC can't.

 Does climate matter for heat pumps?